AgonMisini/CompilerIO/README.md

 ## License & Copyright

-This source code is free for use under the condition of having the credits on the creators of this project.
+This source code is free for use under the condition of having the credits on the creators of this project displayed on the platform you will be using to show.

 # :D